15+ Space Age Inventions and Technologies We Use Everyday

 Scratch-resistant lenses were jointly developed by NASA's AMES Research Center and the Foster-Grant Corporation.
 Before their development, lenses were primarily made of ground and polished glass.

 In 1972, the FDA passed a regulation requiring sunglasses and prescription lenses to be shatter-resistant.
 This led manufacturers to turn to plastic lenses instead of glass.

-Although the plastic lenses were shatter-resistant, they were also prone to scratching, and so a solution was needed.
+Although the plastic lenses were shatter-resistant, they were also prone to scratching, so a solution was needed.
 This was found when NASA developed a series of scratch-resistant surfaces for use on astronaut helmets and other plastic aerospace equipment.

 14. Artificial limbs have become space-age thanks to NASA

 NASA has contributed immensely to the field of prosthetics and artificial limbs.
-Their continued investment in this field has led to the incorporation of many space-age advancements, like shock-absorption and cushioning.
+Their continued investment in this field has led to the incorporation of many space-age advancements, like shock absorption and cushioning.